-Plastics are essential materials, providing unmatched benefits such as durability, light weight, and low cost, driving social progress and technological advancements.
-It can be argued that developed nations would not have made the advancements that they did without the aid of plastics.
-They are found everywhere; from packaging to airplanes and cars to makeup to insulation.
-However, plastic also creates growing waste and pollution problems that require innovative solutions.
+Plastics are essential materials, providing unmatched benefits such as durability, lightweight, and low cost, driving social progress and technological advancements.
+They are found everywhere, from packaging to airplanes, cars, and insulation.

 Photo by Brian Yurasits from Unsplash